blinklabs-io/bursa/openapi/docs/BursaWallet.md

 NewBursaWalletWithDefaults instantiates a new BursaWallet object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCommitteeColdExtendedSkey

+`func (o *BursaWallet) GetCommitteeColdExtendedSkey() BursaKeyFile`

+GetCommitteeColdExtendedSkey returns the CommitteeColdExtendedSkey field if non-nil, zero value otherwise.

+### GetCommitteeColdExtendedSkeyOk

+`func (o *BursaWallet) GetCommitteeColdExtendedSkeyOk() (*BursaKeyFile, bool)`

+GetCommitteeColdExtendedSkeyOk returns a tuple with the CommitteeColdExtendedSkey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCommitteeColdExtendedSkey

+`func (o *BursaWallet) SetCommitteeColdExtendedSkey(v BursaKeyFile)`

+SetCommitteeColdExtendedSkey sets CommitteeColdExtendedSkey field to given value.

+### HasCommitteeColdExtendedSkey

+`func (o *BursaWallet) HasCommitteeColdExtendedSkey() bool`

+HasCommitteeColdExtendedSkey returns a boolean if a field has been set.

+### GetCommitteeColdSkey

+`func (o *BursaWallet) GetCommitteeColdSkey() BursaKeyFile`

+GetCommitteeColdSkey returns the CommitteeColdSkey field if non-nil, zero value otherwise.

+### GetCommitteeColdSkeyOk

+`func (o *BursaWallet) GetCommitteeColdSkeyOk() (*BursaKeyFile, bool)`

+GetCommitteeColdSkeyOk returns a tuple with the CommitteeColdSkey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCommitteeColdSkey

+`func (o *BursaWallet) SetCommitteeColdSkey(v BursaKeyFile)`

+SetCommitteeColdSkey sets CommitteeColdSkey field to given value.

+### HasCommitteeColdSkey

+`func (o *BursaWallet) HasCommitteeColdSkey() bool`

+HasCommitteeColdSkey returns a boolean if a field has been set.

+### GetCommitteeColdVkey

+`func (o *BursaWallet) GetCommitteeColdVkey() BursaKeyFile`

+GetCommitteeColdVkey returns the CommitteeColdVkey field if non-nil, zero value otherwise.

+### GetCommitteeColdVkeyOk

+`func (o *BursaWallet) GetCommitteeColdVkeyOk() (*BursaKeyFile, bool)`

+GetCommitteeColdVkeyOk returns a tuple with the CommitteeColdVkey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCommitteeColdVkey

+`func (o *BursaWallet) SetCommitteeColdVkey(v BursaKeyFile)`

+SetCommitteeColdVkey sets CommitteeColdVkey field to given value.

+### HasCommitteeColdVkey

+`func (o *BursaWallet) HasCommitteeColdVkey() bool`

+HasCommitteeColdVkey returns a boolean if a field has been set.

+### GetCommitteeHotExtendedSkey

+`func (o *BursaWallet) GetCommitteeHotExtendedSkey() BursaKeyFile`

+GetCommitteeHotExtendedSkey returns the CommitteeHotExtendedSkey field if non-nil, zero value otherwise.

+### GetCommitteeHotExtendedSkeyOk

+`func (o *BursaWallet) GetCommitteeHotExtendedSkeyOk() (*BursaKeyFile, bool)`

+GetCommitteeHotExtendedSkeyOk returns a tuple with the CommitteeHotExtendedSkey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCommitteeHotExtendedSkey

+`func (o *BursaWallet) SetCommitteeHotExtendedSkey(v BursaKeyFile)`

+SetCommitteeHotExtendedSkey sets CommitteeHotExtendedSkey field to given value.

+### HasCommitteeHotExtendedSkey

+`func (o *BursaWallet) HasCommitteeHotExtendedSkey() bool`

+HasCommitteeHotExtendedSkey returns a boolean if a field has been set.

+### GetCommitteeHotSkey

+`func (o *BursaWallet) GetCommitteeHotSkey() BursaKeyFile`

+GetCommitteeHotSkey returns the CommitteeHotSkey field if non-nil, zero value otherwise.

+### GetCommitteeHotSkeyOk

+`func (o *BursaWallet) GetCommitteeHotSkeyOk() (*BursaKeyFile, bool)`

+GetCommitteeHotSkeyOk returns a tuple with the CommitteeHotSkey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCommitteeHotSkey

+`func (o *BursaWallet) SetCommitteeHotSkey(v BursaKeyFile)`

+SetCommitteeHotSkey sets CommitteeHotSkey field to given value.

+### HasCommitteeHotSkey

+`func (o *BursaWallet) HasCommitteeHotSkey() bool`

+HasCommitteeHotSkey returns a boolean if a field has been set.

+### GetCommitteeHotVkey

+`func (o *BursaWallet) GetCommitteeHotVkey() BursaKeyFile`

+GetCommitteeHotVkey returns the CommitteeHotVkey field if non-nil, zero value otherwise.

+### GetCommitteeHotVkeyOk

+`func (o *BursaWallet) GetCommitteeHotVkeyOk() (*BursaKeyFile, bool)`

+GetCommitteeHotVkeyOk returns a tuple with the CommitteeHotVkey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCommitteeHotVkey

+`func (o *BursaWallet) SetCommitteeHotVkey(v BursaKeyFile)`

+SetCommitteeHotVkey sets CommitteeHotVkey field to given value.

+### HasCommitteeHotVkey

+`func (o *BursaWallet) HasCommitteeHotVkey() bool`

+HasCommitteeHotVkey returns a boolean if a field has been set.

+### GetDrepExtendedSkey

+`func (o *BursaWallet) GetDrepExtendedSkey() BursaKeyFile`

+GetDrepExtendedSkey returns the DrepExtendedSkey field if non-nil, zero value otherwise.

+### GetDrepExtendedSkeyOk

+`func (o *BursaWallet) GetDrepExtendedSkeyOk() (*BursaKeyFile, bool)`

+GetDrepExtendedSkeyOk returns a tuple with the DrepExtendedSkey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDrepExtendedSkey

+`func (o *BursaWallet) SetDrepExtendedSkey(v BursaKeyFile)`

+SetDrepExtendedSkey sets DrepExtendedSkey field to given value.

+### HasDrepExtendedSkey

+`func (o *BursaWallet) HasDrepExtendedSkey() bool`

+HasDrepExtendedSkey returns a boolean if a field has been set.

+### GetDrepSkey

+`func (o *BursaWallet) GetDrepSkey() BursaKeyFile`

+GetDrepSkey returns the DrepSkey field if non-nil, zero value otherwise.

+### GetDrepSkeyOk

+`func (o *BursaWallet) GetDrepSkeyOk() (*BursaKeyFile, bool)`

+GetDrepSkeyOk returns a tuple with the DrepSkey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDrepSkey

+`func (o *BursaWallet) SetDrepSkey(v BursaKeyFile)`

+SetDrepSkey sets DrepSkey field to given value.

+### HasDrepSkey

+`func (o *BursaWallet) HasDrepSkey() bool`

+HasDrepSkey returns a boolean if a field has been set.

+### GetDrepVkey

+`func (o *BursaWallet) GetDrepVkey() BursaKeyFile`

+GetDrepVkey returns the DrepVkey field if non-nil, zero value otherwise.

+### GetDrepVkeyOk

+`func (o *BursaWallet) GetDrepVkeyOk() (*BursaKeyFile, bool)`

+GetDrepVkeyOk returns a tuple with the DrepVkey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDrepVkey

+`func (o *BursaWallet) SetDrepVkey(v BursaKeyFile)`

+SetDrepVkey sets DrepVkey field to given value.

+### HasDrepVkey

+`func (o *BursaWallet) HasDrepVkey() bool`

+HasDrepVkey returns a boolean if a field has been set.

 ### GetMnemonic